 We have seen that the area of special triangles could be obtained using the triangle formula.
 However, for a triangle with the sides being given usually, calculation of height would not be simple.
 For the same reason, we rely on Heron’s Formula to calculate the area of the triangles with unequal lengths.

-Example 1: Find the area of the acute triangle with a base of 13 inches and a height of 5 inches.
+Example 1: Find the area of an acute triangle with a base of 13 inches and a height of 5 inches.

 A = (½)× b × h sq.units